peterfairfield/anaxis/f/the_university.md

 ## The Extra Colleges

-817 Bolsingers College: Mercator’s officer core
+817 Bard's College: Historical Society
 1300 The Forgers Ring: Science and Technology, Ghouls and Golems Goldsmith’s Guild: Fine arts.